hepplerj/jasonheppler.org/source/about.md

 ## Privacy

 I take your privacy seriously.
 I have installed a local analytics package called [Matomo](https://matomo.org/), which interprets information your browser already sends (like IP address, screen resolution, browser, and operating system.)
-This information is regularly flushed, kept anonymous, and passowrd-protected.
+This information is regularly flushed, kept anonymous, and password-protected.
 I take precautions to ensure no one else sees this information, either.
 If you're running Do Not Track on your browser, Matomo won't track you.

 If you email me something I keep that anonymous, especially when sent encrypted.
 If I decide I would like to quote something from your email, I will ask you first.
 If you've emailed me about something I got wrong, I may use your name to credit the correction but I won't if it's not public information.
 [Here's my public key](https://jasonheppler.org/jasonheppler.asc).
 I'm also `jaheppler` on Keybase.